dianapatrong/dsti-devops-2020-fall-k8s/modules/01.k8s-storage/lab.md

 Make sure you have successfully written to file: `cat /mnt/hostPath/index.html`

-From you host (not a VM) enter to a container and run `curl localhost`.
+Run `curl localhost` from the container (not from the VM).
 It will output:

 ```
 Hello from Kubernetes storage!